Fatigue & Weakness

-Fatigue is a state of mental and/or physical weakness.
+Fatigue is overwhelming tiredness, extreme lack of energy, and weakness over time.
 When you are fatigued, you feel exhausted and tired.
-Accomplishing even the simplest of daily task becomes a chore.
+Fatigue can impact your quality of life, making even the simplest of tasks challenging.1

 How can I manage my fatigue?

 Managing your fatigue may seem like an impossible task.
 Pain, stiffness, and fatigue may seem like an unending cycle.
 There are methods you can use to try to help manage the fatigue from RA.